lidofinance/lido-dao/CONTRIBUTING.md

 #### Tracing

 `hardhat-tracer` is used to trace contract calls and state changes during tests.
-This feature is disabled by default, and event using `:trace` postfix in the test command will **NOT** enable it project-wide because it can slow down the tests significantly.
+Full scale transaction tracing is disabled by default because it can significantly slow down the tests.

-To enable tracing, you need wrap the code you want to trace with `Tracer.enable` / `Tracer.disable` and run the tests with commands that have the `:trace` postfix.
+To enable tracing, you need wrap the code you want to trace with `Tracer.enable()` and `Tracer.disable()` functions and run the tests with commands that have the `:trace` or `:fulltrace` postfix.

 ```typescript
 import { Tracer } from 'test/suite';